Mokalbari/etch-a-sketch/README.md

 // The goal is to create a notepad that when :hover the square changes color (either black/white or rainbow color).
 // The best practice is to create a container div.
 All remaining div should be created in JS.
 //

+Pseudo Code :
+Link the script to the DOM
+    Control-button have a const
+    Grid-container have a const

+Set up a grid layout using div in javascript.
+    The grid should be 64*64
+    Script should create a div element.
+    The div should be appended to the HTML.
+    Create a function to calculate the area of container.
+    Based on that container create a loop to insert a div.

+Set up a black color mode.
+    All div are "OFF" style -> plain white color with border.
+    When black mode is selected
+    All div :hover get DIV get "ACTIVE" style.

+Set up a clear mode.
+    When "clear" button is on
+        All DIV go back to "OFF" style